tortuga-foundation/tortuga/README.md

 - Bullet Physics Library

-You can install all required prerequisites on ubuntu with the following command `sudo apt install -y libopenal-dev libbullet-dev libvulkan-dev libsdl2-dev`
+You can install all required prerequisites on ubuntu with the following command `sudo apt install -y libopenal1 libsdl2-2.0-0 libvulkan1 libbullet2.87 `

 ## Using the package in your project